jca02266/lha/README.md

 sh ./configure --disable-iconv
 ```

-In particular, on Mac OS X, this will use the Core Foundation library
-to support UTF-8.
+In particular, on Mac OS X, when the iconv disabled, it will use the Core Foundation library to support UTF-8.

 ## Specify an extract/store file from standard input

-The original LHa for UNIX 1.14i uses:
+The original LHa for UNIX 1.14i uses standard input as follows:

 ```
 echo foo.txt | lha x foo.lzh